 Most of Chengdu's local food specialties started out as snacks or Xiaochi (local snacks).
-They originated in little stands or stalls located on sides of the road.
+They originated in little stands or stalls located on the sides of the road.
 Being located in Sichuan Province, Chengdu's local specialties are famous for their delicious spiciness.
 Sichuan Province is one of the four famous local cuisines in China.
 There is a Chinese saying "All good foods are found in Chengdu".
 Chengdu's foods have become famous throughout China and their renown has recently been spreading into Western countries.
 In Jinli Old Street you can find various snacks to try.

-Along with the smaller snack-like dishes, hotpot in Chengdu is not to be missed.
+Along with the smaller snack-like dishes, the hotpot in Chengdu is not to be missed.
 Although originating in Chongqing, it has become extremely popular in Chengdu.
 There are many hotpot shops located in the older section of Chengdu near the Chunxi Lu Market, as well as along the river.
 Big pots filled with hot spicy oil invite passers-by to sit down, order dishes of raw meats and vegetables, and cook them in the oil.
 The pieces of meat and vegetables are sliced very small so they will cook very quickly.
-In the summer, vegetables are normally eaten in hotpot, and in winter meats and heavier vegetables such as potatoes are used.
+In the summer, vegetables are normally eaten in a hotpot, and in winter meats and heavier vegetables such as potatoes are used.
 This type of hotpot is extremely spicy but wonderfully delicious.
-Most of the pots used in hotpot are divided into two sections.
-One half is filled with spicy oil, and the other is filled with a delicious broth for those who are not a big fan of spicy foods.
+Most of the pots used in hotpots are divided into two sections.
+One half is filled with spicy oil, and the other is filled with delicious broth for those who are not a big fan of spicy foods.
 Don't miss this special if you do Chengdu tours!

 Cooked on the side of the road on homemade charcoal grills, Chinese Barbecue is a favorite of Chengdu residents.
 The stand's owner sets out a large variety of meats, seafood, vegetables, and tofu on wooden skewers.
 Customers simply pick up a tray or basket and place the desired skewers on them.
 Then the food is cooked and the customers have the choice to sit on small stools and eat the food there or take it to go.
 The skewers cost very little and are cooked very quickly.
-Normally pepper and spices are added to the skewers, but if the customer does not like spicy foods, it can be omitted.
+Normally pepper and spices are added to the skewers, but if the customer does not like spicy foods, they can be omitted.

 Tie Ban Shao (Chengdu Stir-fry, tappasaki):

 This is a Chengdu-style stir-fry.
-It originated in Japan but has been altered to meet Chengdu people's taste.
+It originated in Japan but has been altered to meet the Chengdu people's taste.
 Customers first pick out skewers of meats and vegetables that they wish to eat, which are then deep fried in oil for a minute or two.
 After the ingredients are fried, they are removed from the skewers and finely diced.
 They are then stir-fried in a wok and other ingredients chosen by the customer are added.
 Finally, they are served.
 Rice can usually be added for a small extra charge.
 It is delicious and spicy, but again if customers do not like spicy food, peppers will not be added during the cooking process.

 Ma La Tang (Tongue Numbing Soup):